 In comments prepared for the inaugural session of the Rhodes Academy, United Nations Secretary-General Boutros Boutros-Ghali said, "The objective of your academy, fostering a better understanding of the law of the sea, is one to which the United Nations has dedicated itself almost since its inception.
 The success of the Academy is therefore of particular interest to the United Nations. . . .
 The exchange of ideas and other forms of cooperation between the United Nations and the Academy should serve our common purpose of fostering a better understanding of the law of the sea."

 The student body of the Rhodes Academy is kept relatively small to allow for maximum interaction among students and lecturers.
 The distinguished international faculty and diverse student body are strengths of the Academy, bringing together different perspectives on global and regional issues.
 These elements make the Rhodes Academy a unique educational opportunity, and facilitate a more comprehensive understanding of the principles of oceans law and policy as reflected in the practice of States, the 1982 United Nations Convention on the Law of the Sea and a myriad of related international agreements.

 A distinguished faculty has taught at the Rhodes Academy over the past 22 years.
 The faculty has been selected from 16 different nationalities and its expertise is deep as well as wide ranging.
-The following is an alphabetical listing of lecturers who participated as faculty during the 2018 session:
+The following is an alphabetical listing of lecturers who will participate as faculty during the 2019 session: